pathfindertools/connectivity-site/content/pages/index.md

       - cardType: pullquote
         headline: Security
         subhead: Why browsers do not support raw TCP or QUIC transports
         text: "Connections are handled at the transport layer and not by HTTP(S).
 An underlying TCP connection is used by HTTP/1.1 and HTTP/2, or a QUIC connection for HTTP/3.
-To keep users secure, browsers enforce strict rules, like certificate requirements and blocking cross-origin policies.\n\nFor security reasons, it's not possible for a browser to dial a raw TCP or QUIC connection from within the browser, as all connections have to meet\_[Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure\\_Contexts)\_requirements such as for messages delivered over TLS.\n"
+To keep users secure, browsers enforce strict rules, like certificate requirements and blocking cross-origin policies.\n\nFor security reasons, it's not possible for a browser to dial a raw TCP or QUIC connection from within the browser, as all connections have to meet\_[Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure\\_Contexts)\_requirements such as for messages delivered over TLS.
+Therefore, we need different transports for secure browser connections like WebSocket, WebTransport, and WebRTC\n"
         language: javascript
     navigationLabel: browser connectivity
     _template: textCards